Sage-Bionetworks/portalsDocs/articles/downloading_data.md

 ### Links

-When you click on a link online, it will automatically direct you to the linked entity.
-The `followLink` parameter will have to be specified when using the analytical clients or you will only retrieve the link itself without downloading the linked entity.
+When you click on a Link entity on the Synapse website, it will redirect you to the linked entity.
+The `followLink` parameter will have to be specified when using the programmatic clients or you will only retrieve the link itself without downloading the linked entity.

 {% tabs %}
 {% tab Command %}